Is a Lease Buyout Right For You?

 Depending on the make, model and specifics of your leasing deal, your car may be worth more or less than the residual price on the open market.
 If it’s worth less, it may not be financially smart to buy it out.
 If you’re happy with your current vehicle, but are over on your mileage, a lease buyout could be the best path to take.

-Once you’ve reviewed these items, ask yourself these questions:
+Once you’ve reviewed all of these items, ask yourself these questions:

 - Will you have to pay for excess mileage or wear and tear?
 If so, what are the fees associated with these items?
 These charges could quickly add up and may push you towards buying out your lease.